 Nationwide Fund Advisors ("NFA" or "Adviser"), located at One Nationwide Plaza, Columbus, OH 43215, manages the investment of the Funds' assets and supervises the daily business affairs of each Fund.
-Organized in 1999 as an investment adviser, NFA is a wholly owned subsidiary of Nationwide Financial Services, Inc.
+Subject to the oversight of the Board of Trustees, NFA also selects the subadvisers for the Funds, determines the allocation of Fund assets among one or more subadvisers and evaluates and monitors the performance of the subadvisers.
+Organized in 1999 as an investment adviser, NFA is a wholly owned subsidiary of Nationwide Financial Services.
+Inc.

-NFA allocates the Funds' assets according to their respective allocation ranges for each asset class and the Underlying Funds.
+NFA allocates each Fund's assets between its Core Sleeve and its Volatility Overlay, and allocates the assets within each Fund's Core Sleeve according to its anticipated allocations for each asset class and the Underlying Funds.
 NFA then monitors these allocations, as well as factors that could influence the allocations, such as market and economic conditions.
+NFA also administers each Fund's volatility management program and daily provides the subadviser with the index notional exposure required for futures positions for each Fund.
 For these services, each Fund pays NFA an annual management fee.
 This is in addition to the investment advisory fees paid to the Adviser by the Underlying Funds in which the Funds invest.

-NFA has engaged Nationwide Asset Management, LLC ("NWAM") to provide asset allocation consulting services to NFA in connection with the development and periodic review of each Blueprint Fund's target allocation.
+NFA has engaged Nationwide Asset Management, LLC ("NWAM") to provide asset allocation consulting services to NFA in connection with the development and periodic review of the Core Sleeve's asset class allocations for each Fund.
 NFA pays NWAM from the management fee it receives for the asset allocation consulting services.
-NWAM is a registered investment adviser and wholly owned subsidiary of Nationwide Mutual Insurance Company, and therefore is affiliated with NFA and Nationwide Life.
+NWAM is a registered investment adviser and wholly owned subsidiary of Nationwide Mutual Insurance Company ("Nationwide Mutual"), and therefore is affiliated with NFA and Nationwide Life.
 NWAM also serves as the subadviser to certain Nationwide Funds.
-NFA and NWAM therefore could be subject to a conflict of interest, because one or more Underlying Funds selected for investment by the Blueprint Funds may be subadvised by NWAM, which earns fees for subadvising such Underlying Funds.
-The NVIT Core Bond Fund, Nationwide Bond Fund, Nationwide Inflation-Protected Securities Fund and NVIT Short Term Bond Fund, four of the Underlying Funds in which the Blueprint Funds invest, are subadvised by NWAM.
+NFA and NWAM therefore could be subject to a conflict of interest, because one or more Underlying Funds selected for investment by the Funds may be subadvised by NWAM, which earns fees for subadvising such Underlying Funds.
+The NVIT Core Bond Fund, Nationwide Bond Fund, Nationwide Inflation-Protected Securities Fund and NVIT Short Term Bond Fund, four of the Underlying Funds in which the Funds' Core Sleeves may invest, are subadvised by NWAM.
+NFA ultimately has sole responsibility for determining each Fund's asset class allocation and the selection of the Underlying Funds.